rizinorg/book/src/tools/rz-find/intro.md

 # rz-find

-Rafind2 is the command line fronted of the `r_search` library.
+Rz-find is the command line fronted of the `rz_search` library.
 Which allows you to search for strings, sequences of bytes with binary masks, etc

 ```
 $ rz-find -h